Traditional Chinese characters: Mainland China

-In the People's Republic of China, traditional Chinese characters are standardized according to the Table of Comparison between Standard, Traditional and Variant Chinese Characters.
+In mainland China, traditional Chinese characters are standardized according to the Table of Comparison between Standard, Traditional and Variant Chinese Characters.
 Dictionaries published in mainland China generally show both simplified and their traditional counterparts.
-There are differences between the accepted traditional forms in mainland China and elsewhere, for example the accepted traditional form of in mainland China is (also the accepted form in Japan and Korea), while in Hong Kong, Macau and Taiwan the accepted form is (also the accepted form in Vietnamese chữ Nôm).
+There are small differences between the accepted traditional forms in mainland China and elsewhere, for example the accepted traditional form of in mainland China is (also the accepted form in Japan and Korea), while in Hong Kong, Macau and Taiwan the accepted form is (also the accepted form in Vietnamese chữ Nôm).